-As of the date of this proxy statement, our Board of Directors (or Board) has six directors and the following three committees: (1) Audit; (2) Compensation; and (3) Nominating and Corporate Governance.
-On March 5, 2007, the Board nominated five incumbent directors for election at the Annual Meeting on May 15, 2007.
+As of the date of this proxy statement, our Board of Directors (or Board) has five directors and the following three committees: (1) Audit; (2) Compensation; and (3) Nominating and Corporate Governance.
+On April 7, 2008, the Board nominated five incumbent directors for election at the Annual Meeting on June 10, 2008.
 Those nominated were Messrs.
 Dimitriadis, Hendrickson, King, Triche and Ms. Simpson.
-Mr. Yellen's term as a director will expire on May 15, 2007.
-The function of each of the committees and the membership of the committees currently and during the last fiscal year are described below.
+The function of each of the committees and the membership of the committees currently and during the last year are described below.
 Each of the committees operates under a written charter adopted by the Board.
 All of the committee charters are available on our website (www.ltcproperties.com) or a printed version is available by request.
-During fiscal 2006, the Board held 15 meetings.
-We had 100% attendance of Board members at all Board and Committee meetings in 2006.
+During fiscal 2007, the Board held nine meetings.
+Each Board member attended 100% of Board and Committee meetings in 2007.
 Our policy is to schedule our annual meeting of stockholders after consulting with each director regarding their availability to help ensure their ability to attend.
-All Board members at that time attended our 2006 Annual Meeting of Stockholders.
+All Board members at that time attended our 2007 Annual Meeting of Stockholders.